There has been a forgiving putter boom in the past few years and many brands have rushed out ‘forgiving’ putters quickly into the market.

 Think croquet.
 Your putting stroke will never replicate that used in croquet where you are astride the ball, but the putter head looks like a croquet mallet.
 It is hollow with a large sweet spot with weighting in both the toe and the head.

 It helps to counteract any twisting and certainly helps a starter in their quest for success on the putting green.
-Therefore, the mallet putter makes a good case to be the best game improvement putter.
+Therefore, the mallet putter, particularly the most forgiving mallet putter, makes a good case to be the best game improvement putter.

 Weight and Balance: Finding the Sweet Spot